r3lativo/nn_experiment/README.md

 - test each model's accuracy;
 - plot all the results.

-Moreover, most of the function have been slighly modified to integrate more modulability (e.g., using the specified activation function, loading the the training dataset...)
+Moreover, most of the function have been slighly modified to integrate more modulability (e.g., using the specified activation function, loading the the training dataset...).